California Energy Commission Presentation Folder

 You must have taken and passed the Start Test and Balance Exam, the (GPRO) Green Professional Mechanical and Fundamentals Exam, the Energy Audit Exam, and the HVACR Star Mastery Exam.

-There are no costs for to become an ATT as long as you are employed by a signatory contractor to the CSPTC.
+There are no costs to become an ATT as long as you are employed by a signatory contractor to the CSPTC.

 The Industry Certification Threshold must be satisfied before Acceptance Test Technician (ATT) and Acceptance Test Employer (ATE) certification requirements take effect.
 The approved Mechanical ATTCPs, in their entirety, must provide reasonable access to certification for technicians.